yvien226/yvien226.github.io/index.md

 * * *
 Data Science, AI and Machine Learning related projects

-*(ML = Machine Learning, DL = Deep Learning, NLP = Natural Language Processing, RL = Reinforcement Learning)*
+*(DS = Data Science, ML = Machine Learning, DL = Deep Learning, NLP = Natural Language Processing, RL = Reinforcement Learning)*

   1. **Recruit Restaurant Forecasting Vistor (ML, Python):**  [[LINK]](https://github.com/yvien226/Useful-Python-Scripts/tree/master/Kaggle/Recruit%20Restaurant%20Visitor%20Forecasting) A kaggle project to predict the number of visitors of each restaurants in Japan for future dates.

-  2. **BigQuery Geotab Intersection Congestion (ML, Python):** [[LINK]](https://github.com/yvien226/Python-Projects/tree/master/Kaggle/BigQuery%20Geotab%20Intersection%20Congestion) A kaggle project.
+  2. **BigQuery Geotab Intersection Congestion (DS, Python):** [[LINK]](https://github.com/yvien226/Python-Projects/tree/master/Kaggle/BigQuery%20Geotab%20Intersection%20Congestion) A kaggle project.
 The notebook analyses the traffic patterns and congestions at the four major cities in USA.
 The ultimate goal is to predict wait times at the big cities' intersections, which is not included in this folder.

   3. **Urban Sound Recognition (DL, Python):** [[LINK]](https://github.com/yvien226/Python-Projects/tree/master/Deep%20Learning/Urban%20Sound%20Recognition) A real time sound recognition using computer microphone and Convolutional Neural Network (CNN) model to predict the category.
 The main objective is to identify the sound events from the urban area.